infracost/docs/blog/2021-04-07-mar-2021-product-update.md

 We like to make things easy for our users and customers:

-- **Input**: a new `path` flag has been introduced to replace the various methods of running Infracost.
+- **Inputs**: a new `path` flag has been introduced to replace the various methods of running Infracost.
 You can now simply point Infracost to the path of a Terraform directory, plan binary file, or plan JSON file and it'll just work.
 This lays some of the groundwork for supporting other IaC tools in the future.
-- **Output**: the dashes (-) have been replaced with price descriptions such as `Cost depends on usage: $0.20 per 1M requests` so you can understand the pricing structure of usage-based resources such as AWS Lambda or Google Cloud Storage.
+- **Outputs**: the dashes (-) in the output have been replaced with price descriptions such as `Cost depends on usage: $0.20 per 1M requests` so you can understand the pricing structure of usage-based resources such as AWS Lambda or Google Cloud Storage.
-- **Config file**: the config file has been updated to support infra-as-code repos that have multiple workspaces and projects.
-This command combines the projects into the same breakdown or diff output.
+- **Config file**: the [config file](/docs/multi_project/config_file) has been updated to support infra-as-code repos that have multiple workspaces and projects.
+This enables you to combine projects into the same breakdown or diff output.
 So if a Terraform module or variable is used across workspaces/projects, you can quickly see the cost impact of changing it.

 ### 🚀 Pull request comments

-We've updated the CI/CD integrations to add a new `post_condition` option so you can decide if pull request comments should always be posted, only on diffs, or on a percentage threshold.
+We've updated the [CI/CD integrations](/docs/integrations/cicd) to add a new `post_condition` option so you can decide if pull request comments should always be posted, only on diffs, or on a percentage threshold.

 ### ⛅ New cloud resources